farnaztavakool/customer_satisfaction_machine_learning/README.md

         Y_train.csv: the output of training set
         X_test.csv: the input of testing set

+    Unsampling data:
+        our data is highly imbalanced, so we might need to oversample our data.

 ## Feature selection:
     Filter based method:
         1. pearson correlation: (this is already done by Farnaz in dropCorrelatedFeatures() function)